windingtree/org.id-sdk/packages/cli/docs/testcases.md

 > Private keys are sensitive information a private key cannot be saved in the CLI configuration in the raw (unprotected) form.
 During the ley import, a user will be prompted to enter a password for key encryption.

-To import key a user has to use the `--operation keys:import --keytype:ethereum` CLI parameters.
+To import key a user has to use the `--operation keys:import --keytype ethereum` CLI parameters.

 As a result of importing keys, the related records will be created in the CLI configuration file.